 Read Write Inc Phonics takes place daily and is the first lesson of the day.
 Children are grouped according to ability, meaning that children work at a pace and pitch appropriate to their personal needs.
-The lessons last one hour and consist of:
+The lessons last 45 minutes and consist of:

-- A speedy sounds session where children learn new and review previously taught sounds and apply these to reading and spelling words. - A reading session where children work in partners to read a story that consists of the sounds they know.
-They will also take part in group reads of the story and be taught how to answer questions on the story to aid their understanding. - A writing session where children initially learn how to write sounds, then move on to writing words and finally onto sentences and extended writing.
-During this session, children are also taught about the grammar and vocabulary elements of writing.
+- A handwriting session following the RWInc handwriting programme. - A speedy sounds session where children learn new and review previously taught sounds and apply these to reading and spelling words. - A reading session where children work in partners to read a story that consists of the sounds they know.
+They will also take part in group reads of the story and be taught how to answer questions on the story to aid their understanding.